sailthru/stolos/README.md

 Configuration: Apps, Dependencies and Configuration
 ==============

-App configuration defines the app dependency graph and metadata Stolos needs to run a job.
-App configuration answers questions
-like: "What are the parents or children for this (`app_name`, `job_id`) pair?" and "What general key:value configuration is defined for this app?".
+This section will show you how to define the dependency graph.
+This graph answers questions like: "What are the parents or children for this (`app_name`, `job_id`) pair?" and "What general key:value configuration is defined for this app?".
 It does not store the state of `job_id`s and it does not contain queuing logic.
-This section will show available configuration options.
+This section exposes how we define the apps and their relationships to other apps.

-Configuration can be defined using various different configuration backends: a json file, a key-value database, etc. For instructions on how to setup a different or custom configuration backends, see section "Setup: Configuration Backends."
-The purpose of this section, however, is to expose how to define the apps and their relationships with other apps.
+Configuration can be defined in different configuration backends: a json file, Redis, a key-value database, etc.  For instructions on how to setup different or custom configuration backends, see section "Setup:

-There are a few different configuration options each app may define.
-Here is a list of configuration options:
+Configuration Backends."

+Each `app_name` in the graph may define a few different options:

 - *`job_type`* - (optional) Select which plugin this particular app uses to execute your code.
 The default `job_type` is `bash`.